abouolia/sticky-sidebar/index.md

 ## Installation

-You can install sticky sidebar jquery plugin from Bower, NPM or just simply download it from <a href="#">Github</a> than put ``sticky-sidebar.js`` file in your project folder.
+You can install sticky sidebar plugin from Bower, NPM or just simply download it from <a href="#">Github</a> than put ``sticky-sidebar.js`` file in your project folder.

 #### Bower